 I was born in Chicago, IL, on August 7, 19-a-real-long-time-ago, to a career Air Force family.
 I went to five (count 'em, 5) high schools in four years (no, I wasn't a dumb student, we just traveled that much :) eventually graduating from Tecumseh High School in New Carlisle, Ohio.
 I've lost count of the number of elementary and middle schools, but I don't think I have quite enough fingers to count them all.

 We lived on Toul-Rosieres AB, France from the very end of eighth grade (class trip to Paris, wow!) til the middle of 10th grade when we moved to Germany.
-Did all of 9th grade at TRAB, then the class all went off to Verdun American High School, where we all did a 5-day board.
+Did all of 9th grade at the base school at TRAB, then the class went off to Verdun American High School, where we did a 5-day board.
 Half way thru that year, we got transferred yet again to Sembach Air Base in Germany, where I spent the rest of 10th and all of 11th at Kaiserslautern American High School Lived there until shortly before my senior year.
 My Dad was then transferred to Denver for a four month school where I started my senior year at Aurora Central HS, and eventually to Wright-Patterson AFB, Dayton, Ohio, and finished up at Tecumseh HS.

 I worked for a year or so after graduation to earn some money to go to college, but after just a short time at Sam Houston State College in Huntsville, TX, my Dad was transferred again, back to Europe.
 Couldn't resist that!
 We lived in Germany on a (British) Royal Air Force base, RAF Geilenkirchen, near Aachen and the southern Dutch border, where among other things, I learned to fly a glider (yes, I soloed, in a plane like this!) and that the English are definitely NOT as reserved as some people think they are.
 Silly fools to think that :)